naveensaigit/Ponder-Backend/README.md

 This is the code for Ponder App's Backend.
 The backend is written in python and we have used Flask for providing the API endpoints.

-Steps to start backend (for Ubuntu):
+Steps to start backend :

 1. Create a virtual environment.
       `python -m venv env`